alexandergerber/courses-tsa/chapter3.md

 However, knowledge about the characteristic ACF and PACF of different kind of models can help to determine the model order.
 The function `ARMAacf()` can be used to compute the theoretical ACF or PACF of any ARMA model.
-The syntax for the ACF of a ARMA model (which of course includes AR(p) and MA(q) models as special cases) is
+The syntax for the ACF of an ARMA model (which of course includes AR(p) and MA(q) models as special cases) is
 ```
 ARMAacf(ar = c(phi1, phi2, ...), ma = c(theta1, theta2, ...), lag = number_of_lags)
 ```
 To obtain the PACF add `pacf = TRUE` to the function call.

 `@instructions`
-Compute the first 10 values of the ACF and the PACF the following processes
+Compute the first 10 values of the ACF and PACF of the following processes
 \begin{align}
 y _t &= 0.5 y _{t-1} + \epsilon _t \\\\
 y _t &= 0.4 y _{t-1} + 0.3 y _{t-2} + \epsilon _t \\\\